-From Wikipedia’s own website: “The greater the number and quality of Wikipedia articles, the greater the number of people will link to us, and therefore the higher the rankings (and numbers of listings) we’ll have on Google.
-Hence, on Wikipedia ‘the rich (will) get richer’; or ‘if we build it, they will come,’ and in greater and greater numbers.”
+"The greater the number and quality of Wikipedia articles, the greater the number of people will link to us, and therefore the higher the rankings (and numbers of listings) we'll have on Google." – Wikipedia.com

-In March 2000, Nupedia was launch around articles written by experts and reviewed under a formal process.
-In January 2001, a feeder project with the goal of making a publicly editable encyclopedia, and the supporting technology choice of using a wiki, gave birth to Wikipedia.
-By the end of 2001, with roughly 20,000 articles, Wikipedia gained serious ground with search engines and quickly overshadowed all but three websites in terms of SERP visibility.
+In January 2001, a feeder project to Nupedia with the goal of making a publicly editable encyclopedia, and the supporting technology choice of using a wiki, gave birth to Wikipedia.
+By the end of 2001, with roughly 20,000 articles, Wikipedia overshadowed all but three websites in terms of SERP visibility.

-Indeed, we already knew that collaborative writing can create vast amounts of information.
-However, Wikipedia’s organic search success is due to more than just content and built-in quality control processes.
+Indeed, collaborative writing does create vast amounts of information, which, in turn, enhances visibility.
+However, Wikipedia's organic search success is due to more than just content.

-2. Quality is key.
-Content should at least equal that of sites you wish to beat in SERPs.
-But that’s the only point I will include on that list that requires on-going thinking from your part in the absence of hundreds of thousands of Wikipedians.
-Interns or offshore writers might be good sources to cost-effectively meet the quality threshold.
+Content should at least be equal to that of sites one wishes to beat in SERPs.
+This requires ongoing thinking in the absence of hundreds of thousands of Wikipedians.
+Utilizing interns or offshore writers might be good sources to cost-effectively meet the quality threshold.

-3. Volume matters.
-Thirteen million articles filled with original and relevant content are bound to give you a good level of visibility: Wikipedia counts 165 million inbound links.
+Thirteen million articles filled with original and relevant content provide a good level of visibility.
+Wikipedia counts 165 million inbound links.

-But what is less known is that pages start with a small nominal value in terms of page rank.
-As a result, the more pages you’ve got, the more page rank you create for yourself.
-And that’s page rank you can pass around throughout your own network of pages and websites.
-In short, you can keep mostly to yourself.
-That’s where the next point comes in.
+However, what is less known is that pages start with a nominal value, in terms of page rank.
+As a result, the more pages there are, the more page rank is created which can be passed throughout a network of pages and websites.

-4. Manage link equity.
 Wikipedia works as a vortex that sucks out inbound link equity (a.k.a.
-Google Juice) from outside the network (see opening statement) and never sends it back thanks to the systemic implementation of the infamous rel=”nofollow” tag.
-Follow links within your corpus of websites; follow contextual outbound links to authoritative websites, and use ‘no follow’ tag for others.
-You can automate most of this too.
+Google Juice) from outside the network and never sends it back.
+This is due to the systemic implementation of the infamous rel="nofollow" tag.
+Links should be followed within one's corpus of websites as well as contextual outbound links to authoritative websites.
+"No follow" tags should be used for others.
+Most of this can be automated.